Benchmarking Stochastic Approximation Algorithms for Fairness-Constrained Training of Deep Neural Networks: Experimental evaluation

 \Cref{table:exps_fairnessmetrics-traintest} displays the fairness metrics presented in \Cref{sec:fairness}: independence (Ind), separation (Sp), and sufficiency (Sf), along with inaccuracy (Ina).
-The mean value and standard deviation over 10 runs are presented for the four fairness-constrained models and the two baselines, both on train and test sets. \Cref{fig:spider-line} presents the mean values as spider plots.
+The mean value and standard deviation over 10 runs are presented for the four fairness-constrained models and the two baselines, both on train and test sets.
 For all metrics, smaller is better.
+We provide additional details in \cref{app:morefairness,app:hyperparamexp1}.

-Among the four fairness-constrained models, \StG{} performs best in terms of independence and separation, but worst in terms of accuracy. \SSW{} achieves fairness and accuracy metrics that have intermediate values relative to those of the unconstrained SGD model, and those of the other constrained models.
+Among the four fairness-constrained models, \StG{} performs best in terms of sufficiency, but worst in terms of accuracy.
+Overall, the constrained optimization models improve on the fairness metrics of the unconstrained SGD and the regularized SGD-Fairret models. \SSW{} has both fairness metrics and inaccurary comparable to that of the unconstrained SGD model.
 This is consistent with the observation that the optimization method, with our choice of parameters, favored minimizing the objective over satisfying the constraints.
-The ALM and SSL-ALM methods provide the best compromise: they improve independence and separation relative to the SGD model, while moderately degrading accuracy. \SGDFair{} slightly improves sufficiency relative to the SGD model.
-The four models constrained in the difference of loss between subgroups have higher values of sufficiency.
+The ALM and SSL-ALM methods provide the best compromise: they improve independence, separation, and sufficiency relative to the SGD model, while moderately degrading accuracy. \SGDFair{} slightly improves sufficiency relative to the SGD model.
 Similar observations hold for metrics on the test set.